mgastner/cartogram-cpp/sample_data/README.md

 In each subdirectory, there should be:

-- exactly one GeoJSON file, which should contain maximally 50,000 points.
+- exactly one GeoJSON file, which should usually contain maximally 50,000 points.
+  The number of points can be increased if the specific example requires it (e.g. because there are more than 200 geographic divisions, such as counties or census blocks).
   The coordinates should be longitude/latitude.
   The name of the GeoJSON file should be: